 The app space is already very crowded and user expectations are growing.
 As of July 2015, there are over 1.5 million apps in the App Store and 1.6 million apps in the Google Play Store.
 Once an app is chosen and installed, 65% of users will delete it if the first experience using it is a negative one.
-Even after an app has passed that threshold, the average person will have about 65 apps on their device but only actually use about 15 of them each week.
+Even after an app has passed that threshold, the average person will have about 65 apps on their smartphone but only actually use about 15 of them each week.

-Before you can create a personalized experience for your users, you need to first gather data about them so you can figure out their specific needs and wants.
-Once armed with that data, it is possible to make informed decisions regarding the experiences you want to provide, and which segments of your users are given specific experiences.
+Before you can create a personalized experience for your mobile users, you need to first gather data about them so you can figure out their specific needs and wants.
+Once armed with that customer data, it is possible to make informed decisions regarding the experiences you want to provide, and which segments of your users are given specific experiences.

 The types of data you can collect about your users to create personalized experiences can be roughly divided into three categories: demographic, contextual, and behavioral.